Ira Middleswarth & Son, Inc.

 Ira Middleswarth & Son, Inc., more commonly referred to as Middleswarth Potato Chips, is an American potato chip manufacturer.

 History

 Ira Middleswarth & Son, Inc. was founded in 1942 by Bob Middleswarth.
-That same year the company began producing potato chips using a single in a small two-room building on the property of Middleswarth's family in Beavertown, Snyder County, Pennsylvania.
+That same year the company began producing potato chips using a single kettle in a small two-room building on the property of Middleswarth's family in Beavertown, Snyder County, Pennsylvania.
 In 1959 the company expanded to a larger facility.
 That same year the company began producing over 300 lbs of chips an hour with the help of its 20 employees.
 In 1961 they moved once again to their current location in Middleburg, Pennsylvania, when Bob Middleswarth was named president.
 After Bob's retirement in 2002 and subsequent death, his son David Middleswarth became company president.

 Products

 As of August 2020 Middleswarth sells the following potato chip flavors: